 This section tells you what kinds of prescription drugs are excluded.
-This means Medicare does not pay for these drugs.
+This means neither Medicare nor Medicaid pays for these drugs.

 If you appeal and the requested drug is found not to be excluded under Part D, we will pay for or cover it.
 (For information about appealing a decision, go to Chapter 9.)
-If the drug is excluded, you must pay for it yourself (except for certain excluded drugs covered under our enhanced drug coverage).
+If the drug is excluded, you must pay for it yourself, (except for certain excluded drugs covered under our enhanced drug coverage).